kamiazya/go-dispatcher/README.md

 ### From Config

-You can get Dispatcher whth Config like this.
+You can get Dispatcher with Config like this.

 ```go